sunfounder/picar-x/docs/source/ezblock_color_detection.rst

 .. image:: img/block/sp210512_121105.png

-Here we drag a Video widget from the remote Control page, and it will generate a monitor.
+Drag the Video widget from the remote Control page, and it will generate a video monitor.
+For more information on how to use the Video widget, please reference the tutorial on Ezblock video here: `How to Use the Video Function? <https://docs.sunfounder.com/projects/ezblock3/en/latest/use_video.html>`_.

 .. image:: img/block/sp210512_121125.png

-You need to enable the video monitor by setting above block to on.
-Setting it to **off** will close the monitor (but not object detection).
+Enable the video monitor by setting the **camera monitor** block to **on**.
+Note: Setting the **camera monitor** to **off** will close the monitor, but object detection will still be available.

 .. image:: img/block/sp210512_134133.png

-You can use this block to enable the color detection, only one color can be detected for one time.
+Use the **color detection** block to enable the color detection.
+Note: only one color can be detected at a time.

 **EXAMPLE**